 Unfortunately for people trying to rank on Google, it can be really tricky to figure out how crawlers grade websites.
 Fortunately, though, there are people, like our team here at Fannit, who have dedicated decades of their lives to learning how crawlers think.
 This is where SEO basics come into play!

 - Crawlers: This side focuses on the science of determining how crawlers think and optimizing a website for their little robotic brains.

 - People: This side is all about improving your site for its human audience.
-After all, you’re trying to sell your human readers, not Google’s robots.
+After all, you’re trying to sell your human readers and social media users, not Google’s robots.

 Key SEO Tactics

 Landing your website on the front page involves a combination of SEO tactics and strategies.
 Among other SEO basics, here are three of the most important parts of your website that need to be optimized in order to reach the front page of Google.

 It’s important that the menus and organization of your site flow in a logical and intentional way.
 A disorganized website will motivate readers to exit (damaging your rankings) and will confuse crawlers (also damaging your rank), so make sure you optimize your site in advance.